 Course Title Hours

 Biblical Hermeneutics 3

-Basic Old Testament I and II 6
+Basic Old Testament I and II 3-6

-Basic New Testament I and II 6
+Basic New Testament I and II 3-6

 Biblical Greek I and II 6

 Second Year Greek 6

 Biblical Hebrew I and II 6

 Hebrew Exegetical Method 3

-Systematic Theology I and II 6
+Systematic Theology I and II 3-6

-Total 42
+Total 33 or more

 \ Undergraduate survey courses may range from three to six hours and fulfill the prerequisite if the course content is comparable to the Southwestern equivalent.
 Admitted students who have not satisfied the prerequisites must do so at the beginning of the program.
-The prerequisites may be fulfilled by taking bachelors-level courses in the Southwestern College program or master's-level courses in the Seminary program.
+The prerequisites may be fulfilled by taking bachelor's-level courses in the Southwestern College program or master's-level courses in the Seminary program.
 Students must demonstrate proficiency in these courses before credit will be granted.

-Course Title Course Number Hours Spiritual Formation Spiritual Formation I SPFTH 3101 1 Spiritual Formation II SPFTH 3111 1 Archaeology of Ancient Israel ARCHE 3103 3 Archaeology of Ancient Israel ARCHE 3103 3 Archaeology of the New Testament World ARCHE 3203 3 Archaeology of the Ancient Near East ARCHE 3003 or 3 Archaeology and History of the Early Church ARCHE 3303 Archaeological Field Excavation Methods ARCHE 4203 3 Archaeological Practicum-Material Studies ARCHE 4403 3 Archaeological Method and Theory ARCHE 5103 3
+Course Title Course Number Hours

+Spiritual Formation

+Spiritual Formation I SPFTH 3101 1

+Spiritual Formation II SPFTH 3111 1

+Archaeology and Archaeology of Ancient Israel ARCHE 3103 3

+Archaeology of the New Testament World ARCHE 3203

+Archaeology of the Ancient Near East 3

+ARCHE 3003 or 3

+Archaeology and History of the Early Church ARCHE 3003 or ARCHE 3303

-Ceramic Analysis Syro-Palestine ARCHE 5203 3
+Archaeological Practicum-Material Studies ARCHE 4403 3 Archaeological Method and Theory ARCHE 5103 3 Ceramic Analysis Syro-Palestine ARCHE 5203 3

 Biblical Backgrounds and History

-Historical Geography of the Land of the Bible BBHST 3333 3

-History of Ancient Israel BBHST 3413 3

-History of the Second Temple Period BBHST 3443 3

-Social and Cultural Settings of Ancient Palestine BBHST 4103 3

-Social and Cultural Settings of Palestine during the Roman Period BBHST 4203 3
+Historical Geography of the Land of the Bible BBHST 3333 3 History of Ancient Israel BBHST 3413 3 History of the Second Temple Period BBHST 3443 3 Social and Cultural Settings of Ancient Palestine BBHST 4103 3 Social and Cultural Settings of Palestine during the Roman Period BBHST 4203 3

-Biblical and Cognate Lan iguages
+Biblical and Cognate Languages

 West Semitic Inscriptions ANELG 5053 3

 Aramaic ANELG 5023 or 3

 Ugaritic ANELG 5033 or

 Texts of Qumran HEBRW 5043

 Electives

 Electives - 6

 Taken from ANELG, ARCHE, BBHST, or others as approved by the director of the MAABS degree

 Thesis

 Graduate Research Seminar RSTCH 5552 2

 Thesis Research MAABS 5001 1

 Thesis MAABS 5003 3

 Total 56